rsvim/rsvim.github.io/docs/manual/command_line_interface/initialization.md

 Rsvim chooses a local directory as its configuration home, and a `rsvim.js` (or `rsvim.ts`) script file as its configuration entry.

-Rsvim will execute the `rsvim.{js,ts}` configuration entry as a normal javascript script.
+Then executes the `rsvim.{js,ts}` configuration entry as a normal javascript script.

 There're several locations for user to choose: